-5.1 The Social Partners recognise that investment in human resource development will assume increasing significance since the influences exerted by changing trends in regional and global trade have serious implications for Barbados, particularly in respect of the employment of its citizens.
+- 5.1 The Social Partners recognise that investment in human resource development will assume increasing significance since the influences exerted by changing trends in regional and global trade have serious implications for Barbados, particularly in respect of the employment of its citizens. - 5.2 The Social Partners also recognise that the achievement and maintenance of any competitive advantage in the long term will depend on the extent to which the investment in human resource development succeeds in creating a workforce dedicated to quality production, to lifelong learning and to the continuous upgrading of its skills. - 5.3 The Social Partners support the approach contained in the Barbados Human Resources Development Strategy 2011-2016 and therefore commit themselves at the national level to promoting and facilitating dynamic training and retraining programmes in order to enhance labour productivity, and, in general, to provide persons with such attitudes and skills as will better equip them for employment throughout their working life, and thus contribute to the process of social inclusion.

-- The Social Partners also recognise that the achievement and maintenance of any competitive advantage in the long term will depend on the extent to which the investment in human resource development succeeds in creating a workforce dedicated to quality production, to lifelong learning and to the continuous upgrading of its skills. - 5.3 The Social Partners therefore commit themselves at the national level to promoting and facilitating dynamic training and retraining programmes in order to enhance labour productivity, and, in general, to provide persons with such attitudes and skills as will better equip them for employment throughout their working life, and thus contribute to the process of social inclusion. - 5.4 The Social Partners commit themselves in particular to the provision of appropriate training at the enterprise level in both the private and public sectors, including management development, so as to ensure the following for the benefit of all employees: - (a) the development of individual potential so that persons can grow in their job and be able to compete on an equal footing whenever internal promotional opportunities arise; - (b) the achievement of greater efficiency and effectiveness through skill enhancement so that persons can consciously seek to contribute more productively to known and agreed goals and objectives; - (c) the achievement of gender equity through the redressing of any imbalances in skills or educational disadvantages; - (d) the creation of opportunities for lifelong learning; - (e) the development of the appropriate knowledge, skills and attitudes which would ensure employment locally, regionally and internationally.

-- (f) the development of an increased cadre of persons qualified as trainers in both the public and private sectors. - 5.5 The Social Partners also commit themselves to the pursuit of the foregoing and agree to promote training initiatives at a level and of a type consistent with best practice, including continued support for those agencies and institutions which historically have provided educational and training services for employees at all levels.
+- 5.4 The Social Partners commit themselves in particular to the provision of appropriate training at the enterprise level in both the private and public sectors, including management development, so as to ensure the following for the benefit of all employees: - (a) the development of individual potential so that persons can grow in their job and be able to compete on an equal footing whenever internal promotional opportunities arise; - (b) the achievement of greater efficiency and effectiveness through skill enhancement so that persons can consciously seek to contribute more productively to known and agreed goals and objectives; - (c) the achievement of gender equity through the redressing of any imbalances in skills or educational disadvantages; - (d) the creation of opportunities for lifelong learning; - (e) the development of the appropriate knowledge, skills and attitudes which would ensure employment locally, regionally and internationally; - (f) the development of an increased cadre of persons qualified as trainers in both the public and private sectors; - (g) the Social Partners support the promotion and further development of Technical and Vocational Education and Training (TVET) and the competency based Caribbean and National Vocational Qualifications. - 5.5 The Social Partners also commit themselves to the pursuit of the foregoing and agree to promote training initiatives at a level and of a type consistent with best practice, including continued support for those agencies and institutions which historically have provided educational and training services for employees at all levels.